 This language can be a starting point, if you do find it in your agreement, but with school closures going for weeks and months, not days, you will probably need to negotiate some kind of temporary plan to get through until your summertime parenting time plan can kick in.
 If you are stumped on what this temporary schedule should look like, this is where an attorney or even a mediator can step in to help you.
 The bottom line is that parents need to try to keep a cool head and negotiate whatever makes the most sense for everyone.

 Q: My ex and I have to come to an agreement that is best for our child to stay put in my home rather than travel for parenting time.
 I appreciate my ex’s flexibility and ability to prioritize our child’s health.
 What can I do to support their contact with each other during this difficult time?

 A: It is so heartening to see divorced co-parents pull together in a time of crisis.
 It’s proof that a divorced family is still a family.
 You can do so many things to help your child stay in touch with their other parent.
 Skyping a bedtime story, playing online video games together, watching the same movie on Netflix and having FaceTime going at the same time to share reactions, making fun short videos to send each other… And good old-fashioned phone calls work too!
 In today’s high tech world, the good news is that there are so many ways to keep in touch.
 With all the uncertainty in the world right now, being there to support your child in their relationships gives them a greater feeling of security.
 It’s worth the added effort.

 More Q&As coming soon…

 What questions can we answer for you?
-We encourage you to schedule a free online video call with one of our family lawyers, or please come see us in person.
+We encourage you to schedule an online video call with one of our family lawyers, or please come see us in person.
 You can rely on us for clean offices with restrooms and hand washing facilities and hand sanitizer.
 We’re here to help.
 Please call us today at 888-888-0919, or please click the button below.